Physics and Astronomy

 PHYS 330 Analytical Mechanics I (Units: 3)

-Prerequisites: PHYS 230, PHYS 240, and MATH 228; MATH 245 or MATH 376; all with grades of C or better.
+Prerequisites: PHYS 230, PHYS 240, and MATH 228, and either MATH 245 or both MATH 225 & MATH 376, all completed with grades of C or better; MATH 376 (may be taken concurrently).

 Intermediate course in classical mechanics, including kinematics, particle dynamics, work & energy, linear & angular momentum, calculus of variations, Lagrangian dynamics, central force motion.